cuga-rajal/supercar_plus/README.md

 **Whats new in recent releases**

-Version 1.90 has bug fixes related to playing vehicle sounds.
-Vehicles with a sound for driving forward, but no idle sound, such as for snow sleds, now work correctly.
+Version 1.90 and 1.91 contain bug fixes related to playing vehicle sounds.

 Version 1.89 has 2 changes.
-The click\_to\_park option now restores child prim physics types while parked, allowing avatars to walk on the vehicle.
+The click\_to\_park option now restores child prim physics types while parked, allowing avatars to walk on the vehicle floor while passengers and driver are still seated.
 Child prims are switched back to physics type None after resuming driving.
 Also, camera controls for avatars seated as passengers are no longer used after feedback from end users.
-Camera eye offsets on child prims are a persistent property.
-If your vehicle used previous versions of the Supercar script, and you wish to remove the camera eye offset on child prims, you will need to use a scrubbing script with the following:
+If your vehicle used previous versions of the Supercar script and you wish to remove the camera eye offset on child prims, you will need to use a scrubbing script with the
+following:
 	llSetLinkCamera(LINK\_ALL\_CHILDREN, ZERO\_VECTOR, ZERO\_VECTOR )

 Version 1.88 adds a new config option "useAvsitter" which if enabled, allows the